WalleyPay/WalleySDK-iOS/README.md

 ### Swedish BankID and Swish

-In order to support Swedish BankID and Swish the app's `Info.plist` must contain `LSApplicationQueriesSchemes` with the following values:
+In order to support Swedish BankID, Swish and Vipps, the app's `Info.plist` must contain `LSApplicationQueriesSchemes` with the following values:

 ```
 ...